JJPR030803/NetGuard/docs/models/data-structures.md

 # Data Structures Guide

-Detailed guide to the data structures used in the Network Security Suite.
+Detailed guide to the data structures used in NetGuard.

 ## Model Hierarchy